-20 Celebrities You Didn’t Know Were BFFs
+24 Celebs You Had No Idea Were BFFs

-It should be well-known by now that Ben Affleck and Matt Damon are #bromancegoals, or who the members of Taylor Swift‘s squad are.
+We all know by now that Ben Affleck and Matt Damon are #bromancegoals, and we all know who the members of Taylor Swift’s squad are.
 (Though that’s an ever-changing story for another day.)
 But what about the celebrity friendships that fly under the radar?

 Lance Bass and Kris Jenner

-Along with calling Bass her "really good friend" from time to time on "KUWTK," Jenner also double-dated with the '90s icon in 2015 with Bass's husband, Michael Turchin, and Jenner's rumored boy toy, Corey Gamble.
+Along with calling Bass her "really good friend" from time to time on KUWTK, Jenner also double-dated with the '90s icon in 2015 along with his husband, Michael Turchin, and Jenner's boyfriend, Corey Gamble.
 With the way the two bumped and grinded at a New York Fashion Week party in 2012 (see picture), it's obvi that the 23-year age difference doesn't stop the pair from being besties.

 Photo: